yockgen/istio-demo/README.md

 # Istio Demo
-Simple demo App for Istio -Leading Service Mesh
+Simple demo App for Istio - leading service mesh for K8s, the demo consist of two nginx application (called as v1 and v2, to simulate different version of N application), use Istio features to control routing of external traffic to v1 or v2 application (load balancing, only to specific service, traffic shifting etc).

 ### Prerequisite
 In order to run the demo, user should have already: